01Larry/Global-Renewable-Energy-Trends-Dashboard/README.md

 - **Source:** https://ourworldindata.org/energy
 - **File:** owid-energy-data.csv
 - **Period:** 2000 – 2022
+- **Note:** Dataset extends to 2025 however analysis is limited to 2022 to ensure GDP data completeness, as GDP figures for 2023–2025 are incomplete in the dataset.
 - **Description:** This dataset contains country-level energy data including renewable electricity generation, solar, wind, hydro, GDP, population, and renewable share metrics across all major economies.